PinkGenji/TyssueInterfaceABM/README.md

 # tyssueHello
-This is the repo to store my vertex modelling code using Tyssue
+This is the repo to store my vertex modelling code on my project using Tyssue package.